Chase McLaughlin: New York Jets

 On December 14, 2020, McLaughlin was claimed off waivers by the New York Jets.
 On January 2, 2021, McLaughlin was promoted to full-time starter after the Jets' decision to cut Sam Ficken.

-McLaughlin was waived after the season on May 7, 2021.
+McLaughlin was waived on May 7, 2021.

 Cleveland Browns

 McLaughlin was claimed off waivers by the Cleveland Browns on May 10, 2021.
-In Week 3 of 2021 against the Chicago Bears, McLaughlin made all four field goal attempts, including a 57-yarder, as well as both of his extra points.
+In Week 3 against the Chicago Bears, McLaughlin made all four field goal attempts, including a 57-yarder, as well as both of his extra points.
 In the 2021 season, McLaughlin finished converting 36 of 37 extra point attempts and 15 of 21 field goal attempts.

 On April 5, 2022, McLaughlin re-signed with the Browns.
-He was waived on May 2, 2022.
+He was waived on May 2.

 Indianapolis Colts (second stint)

-McLaughlin signed with the practice squad of the Indianapolis Colts on September 13, 2022, after the team released Rodrigo Blankenship.
+McLaughlin signed with the practice squad of the Colts on September 13, 2022, after the team released Rodrigo Blankenship.
 He was promoted to the active roster on October 4.
-In Week 5, McLaughlin made all four field goals, including two over 50 yards, in a 12–9 win over the Denver Broncos, earning AFC Special Teams Player of the Week.
+In Week 5, McLaughlin made all four field goals, including two over 50 yards, in a 12–9 overtime road victory over the Denver Broncos, earning AFC Special Teams Player of the Week honors.
 He finished the 2022 season converting all 21 extra point attempts and 30 of 36 field goal attempts.

+Tampa Bay Buccaneers

+On March 30, 2023, McLaughlin signed with the Tampa Bay Buccaneers.
+He was named the Buccaneers' placekicker at the start of the 2023 season following the release of Rodrigo Blankenship.

+On March 11, 2024, McLaughlin signed a three-year, $12.3 million contract extension with the Buccaneers.

+On September 28, 2025, during a week 4 game at home versus the Philadelphia Eagles, McLaughlin set the Buccaneer franchise record with a 65 yard field goal to end the first half, the longest field goal made in an outdoor stadium.
+In Week 8, kicked three field goals over 50 yards in a 23-3 win over the New Orleans Saints, earning NFC Special Teams Player of the Week.